Ares-Developers/Ares-docs/new/spawnsparticle.rst

   :value:`0.0`.

   .. note:: If negative, the resulting random distance could come out as
     negative.
 If this happens, the absolute value is used.
-This allows to double the chance to spawn particles closer to the center.
+This allows doubling the chance to spawn particles closer to the center.

 :tagdef:`[AnimType]SpawnsParticle.RangeMaximum=double - cells`